 Moody's technology service desks provide technology support and resources to students.
-If you are in need of technology support, you can contact the ITS Support Center at 312-329-4001 or by emailing its@moody.edu.
+If you are in need of technology support, please feel free to visit the Sweeting 1 Service Desk (located across from the Library) or the Crowell 3 Service Desk.
+You can call ITS at 312-329-4001.
+We can be reached via email at ITS@moody.edu.